TesrabNetwork/tesrab.network/whitepaper/README.md

 ...
 When my identity is revealed by the underlying mechanism of the transaction, I have no privacy.
 I cannot here selectively reveal myself; I must always reveal myself.
 “Therefore, privacy in an open society requires anonymous transaction systems.
 Until now, cash has been the primary such system.
 An anonymous transaction system is not a secret transaction system.
 An anonymous system empowers individuals to reveal their identity when desired and only when desired; this is the essence of privacy.”
 (E. Hughes)[18].

-## 11. Additional

-Other projects can use this chain.
-Second layer solutions, particularly those being built for projects which share the code base of Bitcoin can be built on the Tesrab Network project.
-RSK, the Lightning Network, confidential transactions, and other scalability improvements, etc. to various open source projects could benefit projects built on this platform.

 ## 12. Conclusion